sparkflows/sparkflows-docs/docs/user-guide/data-preparation/addcolumn.rst

 Case When
 ----------------------------------------

-Below is a sample workflow which contains Case When processor in Fire Insights.
+Below is a sample workflow which contains Case When processor in Sparkflows.
 It demonstrates usage of Case When node to evaluate expressions and derive column values based on condition met.

 It does the following processing of data: